Raw data formatsο

 Intermediate computation results are usually stored as comma separated values

-(i.e., plain text tables in .csv
+(i.e., plain text tables in .csv files).

 Problem instancesο